Logo

 Philip Johnson visited the landmarks of classical and Gothic architecture, and joined Henry-Russell Hitchcock, a prominent architectural historian, who was introducing Americans to the work of Le Corbusier, Walter Gropius, and other modernists.

-Philip Johnson had a substantial fortune, largely stock given to him by his father.
+Philip Johnson had a substantial fortune, largely due to his father's successful investment in Alcoa, the Aluminum Company of America.

 In December 1934, Philip Johnson abruptly left the Museum of Modern Art and began pursuing a career in journalism and politics.